CMSgov/bluebutton-sample-client-python-react/README-bb2-dev.md

 ```JSON
     "callback_url": "http://server:3001/api/bluebutton/callback/"
 ```
+can also start your configuration by the sample config template for selenium tests:

+cp server/sample-bluebutton-selenium-config.json server/.bluebutton-config.json

 You will also need to add this URL to your `redirect_uris` list in your application's configuration on the BB2 Sandbox UI.